-Minke whales tagged and tracked in world-first pilot study
+Minke whales tagged and tracked in world first

 First published August 14, 2013